“There are two great beings who invented psychedelics: God and Sasha Shulgin.” —James Fadiman.

-People can achieve the same altered states of consciousness through meditation/yoga/float tanks/etc. For me, it took about five years of solid meditation/yoga almost everyday practice, as well as utilizing float tanks, and Ibogaine helped speed up the ever so slow but well worth the procedure.
+People can achieve the same altered states of consciousness through meditation/yoga/float tanks/etc. It took about five years of solid meditation/yoga, almost everyday practice, and utilizing float tanks, and Ibogaine helped speed up the ever so slow but well worth the procedure.
 Suicide, depression, anxiety is growing exponentially.

 https://hub.jhu.edu/2016/12/01/hallucinogen-treats-cancer-depression-anxiety/ John Hopkins: Study explores the enduring positive, negative consequences of ingesting ‘magic mushrooms’

 https://hub.jhu.edu/2017/01/04/bad-trips-mushrooms/ Clinical Interpretations of Patient Experience in a Trial of Psilocybin-Assisted Psychotherapy for Alcohol Use Disorder